sheilasward/burger/README.md

 ### Deployment Note

-This assignment will be deployed to both GitHub and Heroku.
+This assignment is on github, and is deployed on Heroku at:  https://shielded-river-30768.herokuapp.com/

 ### About the application